How an HSA Works

 The 2 Parts of an HSA Plan

-Part 1: The Qualified High Deductible Health Insurance Policy
+Part 1: The HSA Qualified High Deductible Health Insurance Policy

 Part 2: The Tax-Exempt Individual Health Savings Account

 This part is not required.
-You can have a Colorado HSA qualified health insurance policy on its own.
+You can have a qualified Colorado HSA health insurance policy on its own.
 The savings account is designed to cover routine medical expenses and provide savings.
 In any given year you may deduct the amount you contribute into your HSA from your gross income.
-Compare available Colorado HSA account administrators with our handy spreadsheet.
-The 2012 HSA contribution limit is $3,100 for self-only coverage and $6,250 for family coverage, excluding ”catch up” contributions for those 55 years and older.
-The 2013 contribution limit is being increased by the IRS to $3,250 for an individual and $6,450 for families.

 Don’t put it off!